anisul-Islam/react-documentation-master/README.md

 - keep only the index.js in src and then play with React.js
 - change the title of the app inside index.html file

-## Part-2 (JSX, Component, react component under the hood, Styling, Props, PropTypes, Conditional rendering, Fragment)
+## Part-2 (JSX, Component, react component under the hood, Styling, Props, PropTypes, Conditional rendering, Fragment, react dev-tools, icons)

 ## [4.
 JSX and JS Expression](https://youtu.be/6-r6pBA4eUY)